-- (a) the holder of a Residency Certificate for Persons of Independent Means; - (b) the holder of a Residency Certificate for Retirees; - (ba) the holder of a Certificate of Direct Investment or a Direct Investment Holder's (Dependant's) Certificate; - (bb) an employee named in a Certificate for Specialist Caregivers; or - (c) a person who was granted permanent residence under any earlier law in circumstances analogous to paragraphs (a) and (b), may apply in the prescribed form and manner to the Board for permission for himself, his spouse and his dependants, if any, to reside permanently in the Islands, namely a person who-
+- (a) the holder of a Residency Certificate for Persons of Independent Means; - (b) the holder of a Residency Certificate for Retirees; - (ba) the holder of a Certificate of Direct Investment or a Direct Investment Holder's (Dependant's) Certificate; - (bb) an employee named in a Certificate for Specialist Caregivers; - (bc) the holder of a current Term Limit Exemption Permit; or - (c) a person who was granted permanent residence under any earlier law in circumstances analogous to paragraphs (a) and (b), may apply in the prescribed form and manner to the Board for permission for himself, his spouse and his dependants, if any, to reside permanently in the Islands, namely a person who-

-- (i) continues to be so resident; or - (ii) having ceased to be so resident, submits his application within ninety days of such cessation.

-(2) Where a worker falls within section 52(4)(d) and his period was fifteen years or more and he has applied for a grant of permanent residence under this section he shall, in the absence of exceptional circumstances, be granted permanent residence by the Board.

-(3) For the purpose of assessing the suitability of an applicant for permanent residence other than a person referred to in subsection (2), a points system shall be prescribed by the Governor.

-(4) In considering an application for permanent residence under subsection (1), the Board upon applying the criteria set out in the points system shall grant permanent residence to all applicants attaining one hundred points or more.

-(5) Where an application under subsection (1) has been refused and the applicant has not appealed against such refusal or has appealed against such refusal and lost his appeal, he is debarred from re-applying under the provisions of that subsection and shall leave the Islands upon the expiration of any period during which he was allowed to work under section 52(6), unless he is entitled to remain by virtue of any other provision of this Law.

-(6) Upon the grant of permanent residence, the Board shall issue to the successful applicant a Residency and Employment Rights Certificate, which certificate shall entitle the holderbut the certificate shall restrict him to working within the particular occupation or occupations specified by the Board; and such certificate may be varied by the Board.

-- (a) to accept employment from any employer of his choice; and - (b) to have reside with him within the Islands such of his dependants as were listed in his application and were approved by the Board,
+- (i) continues to be so resident; or - (ii) having ceased to be so resident, submits his application within ninety days of such cessation. - (2) Where a worker falls within section 52(4)(d) and his period was fifteen years or more and he has applied for a grant of permanent residence under this section he shall, in the absence of exceptional circumstances, be granted permanent residence by the Board. - (3) For the purpose of assessing the suitability of an applicant for permanent residence other than a person referred to in subsection (2), a points system shall be prescribed by the Governor. - (4) In considering an application for permanent residence under subsection (1), the Board upon applying the criteria set out in the points system shall grant permanent residence to all applicants attaining one hundred points or more. - (5) Where an application under subsection (1) has been refused and the applicant has not appealed against such refusal or has appealed against such refusal and lost his appeal, he is debarred from re-applying under the provisions of that subsection and shall leave the Islands upon the expiration of any period during which he was allowed to work under section 52(6), unless he is entitled to remain by virtue of any other provision of this Law. - (6) Upon the grant of permanent residence, the Board shall issue to the successful applicant a Residency and Employment Rights Certificate, which certificate shall entitle the holder- - (a) to accept employment from any employer of his choice; and - (b) to have reside with him within the Islands such of his dependants as were listed in his application and were approved by the Board, but the certificate shall restrict him to working within the particular occupation or occupations specified by the Board; and such certificate may be varied by the Board.